MikeBeloborodov/VanillaWowApi/README.md

     - arg8 - ?
     - arg9 - ?

+- **CHAT_MSG_SYSTEM**</br>
+    Fired when a system chat message (they are displayed in yellow) is received.</br>
+    Be very careful with assuming when the event is actually sent.
+For example, "Quest accepted: Quest Title" is sent before the quest log updates, so at the time of the event the player's quest log does not yet contain the quest.
+Similarly, "Quest Title completed." is sent before the quest is removed from the quest log, so at the time of the event the player's quest log still contains the quest.
+    - arg1 - text
+    - arg2 - ?
+    - arg3 - ?
+    - arg4 - ?
+    - arg5 - ?
+    - arg6 - ?
+    - arg7 - ?
+    - arg8 - ?
+    - arg9 - ?

+- **CHAT_MSG_CHANNEL_NOTICE**</br>
+    Fired when you enter or leave a chat channel (or a channel was recently throttled).
+    - arg1 - text ("YOU_CHANGED" if you joined a channel, or "YOU_LEFT" if you left, or "THROTTLED" if channel was throttled.)
+    - arg2 - ?
+    - arg3 - ?
+    - arg4 - channelName (Channel name with channelIndex, e.g. "2.
+Trade - City")
+    - arg5 - ?
+    - arg6 - ?
+    - arg7 - zoneChannelID (The static ID of the zone channel, e.g. 1 for General, 2 for Trade and 22 for LocalDefense.
+[4])
+    - arg8 - channelIndex (Channel index, this usually is related to the order in which you joined each channel.)
+    - arg9 - channelBaseName (Channel name without the number, e.g. "Trade - City")

+- **CHAT_MSG_COMBAT_SELF_HITS**</br>
+    Fired when a you hit a creature.
+Also called when you hurt yourself by falling, drowning or burning on a campfire.
+    - arg1 - text (Chat message)
+    - arg2 - ?
+    - arg3 - ?
+    - arg4 - ?
+    - arg5 - ?
+    - arg6 - ?
+    - arg7 - ?
+    - arg8 - ?
+    - arg9 - ?

+- **CHAT_MSG_COMBAT_XP_GAIN**</br>
+    Fires when you gain XP from killing a creature or finishing a quest.
+Does not fire if you gain no XP from killing a creature.
+    - arg1 - text (e.g. "Rockjaw Invader dies, you gain 44 experience.")
+    - arg2 - ?
+    - arg3 - ?
+    - arg4 - ?
+    - arg5 - ?
+    - arg6 - ?
+    - arg7 - ?
+    - arg8 - ?
+    - arg9 - ?

 - **CHAT_MSG_SPELL_DAMAGESHIELDS_ON_SELF**</br>
     Fired when a buff (or possibly item) damages an opponent in response to an action...
 IE Thorns.